zwets/zwets.github.io/_posts/2016-10-28-architectural-decision-making.md

 This phase turns out to be both valuable and enjoyable for participants.
-It is all about engineering, and everyone is working together toward a shared goal, namely to establish measurable, objective truths.
+It is all about engineering, and everyone is working together toward a shared goal, namely to establish measurable, objective truths about the competing alternatives.
 Almost as a side effect, a lot of insight is gained that will be useful for the eventual design of the solution.

 #### Utility